A rider on horseback using a correct one-handed grip on their roping reins.

 When you’re ready to choose, focus on four key areas: the length and width, the grip and texture, the overall weight and balance, and the type of hardware used for attachment.
 Getting these details right will make a noticeable difference in your ride, whether you’re in the practice pen or a competition.
 Let’s break down what to look for in each of these elements so you can pick a pair with confidence.

-Find the Right Length and Width
+Getting the Length and Width Just Right

 Getting the length of your reins just right is critical for maintaining control throughout your run.
 As one expert puts it, "Having the rein, the right length, is important from the time you back into the box until your run is over."
 Too long, and you’ll be dealing with a clumsy, tangled mess.
 Too short, and you’ll restrict your horse’s movement.
 The ideal length allows you to give your horse its head when needed while still being able to gather them up quickly.